 'Wellbeing' is a broad term.

 At DP World, we believe it entails not just good physical health, but also the emotional, financial and social wellbeing that enables people to thrive.
 We see creating an environment of wellbeing as not just a moral imperative but a critical component of business success.
 Studies show that wellbeing leads to greater engagement, motivation and productivity.

 Our ambition is to develop a culture that prioritises wellbeing in all aspects of work and life.
-To this end, we are rolling out a comprehensive and holistic strategy with programmes to support our employees' overall health and wellbeing corporate family.
-We have a fundamental duty of care to ensure the wellbeing of all employees.
-From consultations with our stakeholders, it is clear that this is a key expectation for any responsible business.
+To this end, we are rolling out a comprehensive and holistic strategy with programmes to support our employees' overall health and wellbeing

-Introduction Around the world, over 53,000 employees are part of our
+Around the world, over 53,000 employees are part of our corporate family.